ki-preclinical-imaging-and-testing/science_data_kit/README.md

 Scan your messy science data, remap, visualize, and enrich using built-in knowledge graph capabilities.

-## Getting started

-Ensure all requirements are installed.
-Then you can run

-    streamlit run start.py

-from the repository base.
-Once this is running, you can access from your browser window by navigating to

-    localhost:8501

-or whichever port `streamlit` automatically maps your applcation to (see output of streamlit)

 ## Simplifying FAIR+ data in your lab

 ### What is this?